maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 } stack_traces SEC(".maps");
 ```

-also this information is abstracted away for us and available directly from userspace.
+is abstracted away for us and is available directly to userspace.

-This is mostly the needed work in kernel space, which is pretty simple, thanks to the available kernel instrumentation.
+This is mostly the needed work in kernel space, which is pretty simplified thanks to the Linux kernel instrumentation.

 Let's see how we can use this data from userspace.